 This is one of the major mistakes lots of businesses make when it comes to SMS marketing.
 Just sending a congratulations text or notifying them about an upcoming sale is not enough.
 What if they want to place a gift purchase for a family member’s birthday next week but your website is down?
 They have probably calculated the delivery time but now their plans are ruined because nobody warned them about your website maintenance.
 Had they received a text message timely, they’d rearrange their plans by placing the order earlier.

 It’s quite straightforward.
 Notify your customers ahead in case of an emergency concerning any aspect of your business.
 Try to stand out from the dozen of similar text messages from your competitors.
 Whatever you do, whether it’s formatting or a signature emoji at the end of each SMS, appeal to your customers.
 Stay informative and offer them something in return to your CTA.

 Since SMS marketing allows you to send instant messages to your customers, you need to avoid bad timing.
+We see the same principle being adopted in timing social media posts.
 For example, if you want to confirm an appointment with a customer, you can take a good or bad approach.
 Look at these examples.

 Bad: Sending the confirmation text the day of the appointment.

 Good: Sending the confirmation text 24 hours before the appointment.

 The first one gives them no leeway for confirming the appointment and the second one gives them an appropriate reminder.
 It’s good for your business more than your customers to be honest.
 If you know who’s going to cancel or miss the appointment beforehand, you have a free time slot.
 The time slot can be filled by those on the waiting list, for instance.
 Even if nobody fills in, you can take that time to simply rest or take care of some other urgent business.